Noahzaidi/BankAccountsValidator/README.txt

-The Aim of this project is to validate Banc account numbers (for SWIFT countries), calculate BIC/SWIFT , and extract information as Bank name, Country Code, account number, control digits, Bank code and Office number.
+The Aim of this project is to validate Bank account numbers (for SWIFT countries), calculate BIC/SWIFT , and extract information as Bank name, Country Code, account number, control digits, Bank code and Office number.

 Note: This algorithm could only used for spanish bank accounts.